DVillers77/Tech-Academy-Projects-/ai-assistant-project-guidelines.md

 This section outlines the purpose and management of specific `SUPPLEMENTARY_LEARNING_*.md` files.

 * **11.1 Purpose of Supplementary Learning Files:**
-    * Files like `SUPPLEMENTARY_LEARNING_HTML_CSS.md` will serve as **centralized documents for tracking broader learning points, independent research, and significant supplemental insights** that emerge from relevant steps across the course.
-They compile these broader insights from various assignments into a coherent, dedicated narrative.
+    * Files like `SUPPLEMENTARY_LEARNING_HTML_CSS.md` serve as **centralized documents that include all conceptual insights from assignments and non-assignments course material** that produce a **significant concept, best practice, or piece of independent research** arising from our chat discussions.
+They compile these broader, cumulative insights into a coherent, dedicated narrative.

 * **11.2 Advisory Comment Workflow for Entries:**
     * For any potential entry into a `SUPPLEMENTARY_LEARNING_*.md` file, the AI assistant will **make an advisory comment** proposing the entry and explaining *why* it is considered relevant.
 The **student will then make the final decision** on whether the proposed content warrants an entry.